 Secondly, McDonough Scholars are expected to keep a journal with reflections about leadership during their internship.
 All students completing the internship for graduation, both majors and minors, will be required to submit a reflective journal (via email) during their internship, as well as a final self-evaluation.

 The final step in the Leadership Internship process is participation in the McDonough Leadership Conference the spring semester following internship completion.
 All students completing an internship to fulfill the graduation requirement will present either a poster session or participate on an internship panel during the conference in April.
-Students will work with the Director of Civic Engagement to plan and prepare this presentation.
+Students will work with the Director of Community Engagement to plan and prepare this presentation.